ringcentral/ringcentral-api-docs/docs/postman/postman.md

-# Using Postman to test Enhanced Business SMS APIs
+# Using Postman to test RingEX APIs

 For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for Enhanced Business SMS.
 If you use Postman, the we recommend using the collection as it provides authorization handling using Postman variables and environments as recommended by Postman.